Skip to content

 Transparent per-PR pricing.

 Solo $19/mo, Pro $49/mo, Team $149/mo — shared across the team.
-Student and OSS maintainers start at $5/mo student/OSS with unlimited indexing.
+Student and OSS maintainers start at $5/mo student/OSS with unlimited indexing and no CodeRabbit-style seat tax.

 Open